-- f.
+f.
 When asked by a coach or player, the plate umpire must seek a decision from the appropriate base umpire regarding the "half swing."
-Such appeal may only be made when the plate umpire has called the pitch a ball. - Note 1: Balls, strikes, half swings or decisions about hit-by-pitch situations are not to be argued.
+Such appeal may only be made when the plate umpire has called the pitch a ball.
+Appeals on a half swing must be made before the next pitch, or any play or attempted play.
+If the half swings occurs during a play which ends a half-inning, the appeal must be made before all infielders of the defensive team leave fair territory.

+Note 1: Balls, strikes, half swings or decisions about hit-by-pitch situations are not to be argued.
 After a warning, any player or coach who continues to argue balls, strikes, half swings or a hit-by-pitch situation shall be ejected from the game.
-Umpires shall record the warning. - Note 2: If a coach leaves the dugout or his position to argue a ball or strike call (including a half swing or hit-by-pitch), the coach may be ejected without warning. - g.
+Umpires shall record the warning.

+Note 2: If a coach leaves the dugout or his position to argue a ball or strike call (including a half swing or hit-by-pitch), the coach may be ejected without warning.

+- g.
 No umpire shall criticize or interfere with another umpire's decision, unless asked by the one making it; however, if there is a misinterpretation of a rule, it should be brought to the attention of the umpire-in-chief. - h.
-No umpire may be replaced in a game unless the individual becomes ill or injured. - When two or more umpires render different decisions on the same play, the umpire-in-chief shall consult with all the umpires away from all players and coaches.
+No umpire may be replaced in a game unless the individual becomes ill or injured. - i.
+When two or more umpires render different decisions on the same play, the umpire-in-chief shall consult with all the umpires away from all players and coaches.
 The umpire-in-chief shall determine which decision shall be accepted. - j.
 Players and coaches are prohibited from deliberately erasing the batter's box or other lines.
 Umpires must stop the individual from erasing the lines.